-In the Light of Air was released by Sono Luminus in August 2015, performed by ICE and appeared on a number of year end lists, e.g. at the New York Times,The New Yorker, Boston Globe, NPR Classical, and Chicago Reader.
+In the Light of Air (Sono Luminus, 2015) - Year end lists included The New York Times,The New Yorker, Boston Globe, NPR Classical, and Chicago Reader

 Aerial (Deutsche Grammophon, 2014) - Year end lists included The New Yorker, Boston Globe, iTunes Classical, and WQXR's Q2